bitcoin/bitcoin/doc/psbt.md

 - All three now run `addmultisigaddress 2 ["Kalice","Kbob","Kcarol"]` to teach their wallet about the multisig script.
 Call the address produced by this command *Amulti*.
-They may be required to explicitly specify the same addresstype option each, to avoid constructing different versions due to differences in configuration.
+They may be required to explicitly specify the same address type option each, to avoid constructing different versions due to differences in configuration.
 - They also run `importaddress "Amulti" "" false` to make their wallets treat payments to *Amulti* as contributing to the watch-only balance.
 - Others can verify the produced address by running `createmultisig 2 ["Kalice","Kbob","Kcarol"]`, and expecting *Amulti* as output.
-Again, it may be necessary to explicitly specify the addresstype in order to get a result that matches.
+Again, it may be necessary to explicitly specify the address type in order to get a result that matches.
 This command won't enable them to initiate transactions later, however.
 - They can now give out *Amulti* as address others can pay to.